Grace Cutler

-Grace Erin Cutler (born February 18, 1997) is an American professional soccer player who plays as a forward for 1.
-HNLŽ club ŽNK Međimurje Čakovec.
+Grace Erin Cutler (born February 18, 1997) is an American professional soccer player who plays as a forward for USL Super League club Fort Lauderdale United FC.

+College career

+Cutler grew up in Fort Collins, Colorado.
+She spent her freshman year of college at Santa Clara University, scoring six goals and making 22 appearances for the Broncos.

+In 2016, Cutler transferred to West Virginia University.
+She was called upon to participate in all 72 of the Mountaineers' matches over the next three seasons.
+As a senior in 2018, she captained West Virginia and was named to the All-Big 12 second team.

 Club career

-Houston Dash drafted Cutler with the 22nd pick in the 2019 NWSL College Draft.
+The Houston Dash drafted Cutler with the 22nd pick in the 2019 NWSL College Draft.
 She signed with Washington Spirit and the Dash in 2019 but did not appear in a game.

+After her experiences in the NWSL, Cutler signed for Italian club Sassuolo, where she started and played the entirety of all matches she appeared in.

-Cutler made her WE League debut on September 26, 2021.
+Cutler made her WE League debut for Omiya Ardija Ventus on September 26, 2021.
 She became the first non-Japanese player to score in league history on October 2, 2021.

+In January 2025, Cutler signed for Croatian 1.
+HNLŽ club ŽNK Međimurje Čakovec.
+She scored 7 goals across 10 appearances in her sole season with the team.

+On July 14, 2026, Cutler was announced to have signed for USL Super League club Fort Lauderdale United FC.
+The move reunited her with former West Virginia teammate Sh'Nia Gordon.